-- 9. The downturn that began in mid-1998 largely reflected a loss of external competitiveness resulting from the real overvaluation of the peso and aggravated by adverse external factors such as the devaluation of the real in Brazil in 1999.
-In March 2000, Argentina turned to the International Monetary Fund (IMF) and received a US\$7.2 billion stand-by loan, later increased to 14 billion, as part of a package, including contributions from other multilateral organizations and private banks, that totalled 39.7 billion. - 10.
-The economic recession was made worse by a financial crisis at the end of 2001 (see Chapter IV(6)(iii)).
+9. The downturn that began in mid-1998 largely reflected a loss of external competitiveness resulting from the real overvaluation of the peso and aggravated by adverse external factors such as the devaluation of the real in Brazil in 1999.
+In March 2000, Argentina turned to the International Monetary Fund (IMF) and concluded a 16.937 billion SDR (approximately US\$25.5 billion) standby agreement, of which it has used 9.756 billion, as part of a package, including contributions from other multilateral organizations and private banks, that totalled US\$39.7 billion.

+10. The economic recession was made worse by a financial crisis at the end of 2001 (see Chapter IV(6)(iii)).
 In response to this crisis, characterized by severe capital flight, the Government announced restrictions on withdrawals from bank accounts (corralito).
-Decree No. 1.570/01 of 1 December 2001 imposed temporary restrictions on withdrawals of cash, which were limited to

-US\$250 a week, and temporarily prohibited transfers abroad, except for those corresponding to foreign trade transactions, payments of expenses or withdrawals made abroad using credit or debit cards, or the cancellation of financial transactions.
-There was also a moratorium on the repayment of public debt.
+Decree No. 1.570/01 of 1 December 2001 imposed temporary restrictions on withdrawals of cash, which were limited to US\$250 a week, and temporarily prohibited transfers abroad, except for those corresponding to foreign trade transactions, payments of expenses or withdrawals made abroad using credit or debit cards, or the cancellation of financial transactions.1 There was also a moratorium on the repayment of public debt.
 This formed the prelude to the abandonment of the convertibility regime (see below).
-The IMF takes the view that the crisis was mainly triggered by a combination of two factors: an insufficiently tight fiscal policy and an overvalued exchange rate, the reflection of relatively high inflation, a strong dollar and insufficiently flexible domestic markets, especially the labour market.
+The IMF takes the view that a combination of two factors contributed to the crisis: an insufficiently tight fiscal policy and an overvalued exchange rate, the reflection of relatively high inflation2, a strong dollar and insufficiently flexible domestic markets, especially the labour market.3

-- 11. Law No. 25.561 of 6 January 2002 repealed the fixed exchange rate regime and declared a state of social, economic, administrative, financial and foreign-exchange emergency, to deal with which it delegated extraordinary powers to the Executive.
-Moreover, the foreign currency adjustment clauses and indexation clauses in contracts governed by public law were annulled.
-Prices and tariffs were established in pesos at the exchange rate of Arg\$1 to the US dollar, and the Executive was authorized to renegotiate these contracts. - 12.
-In February 2002, the maturity of time deposits was extended (measure known as corralón) and bank deposits and assets were converted into pesos at asymmetric rates of Arg\$1 to the US dollar for assets and Arg\$1.4 for liabilities.5 This measure gave rise to a series of legal actions (amparos) brought by depositors demanding compensation from the banks for the losses incurred as a result of pesoization.
-The IMF estimates that the injunctions granted in these cases cost the banks a total of Arg\$8.8 billion between February 2002 and mid-2005. - 13.
-In January 2003, the IMF approved the first of a series of temporary eight-month stand-by loans for Argentina equivalent to US\$2.98 billion.6 In this connection, the Argentine authorities have pointed out that, previously, during the 2001/2002 crisis period, net payments amounting to approximately US\$15 billion were made to the multilateral credit organizations (of which 9 billion went to the IMF).
-In September 2003, the IMF approved a new three-year stand-by loan equivalent to US\$12.55 billion, as well as an extension of the payment period for debts amounting to US\$2.43 billion.7 In December 2005, Argentina announced the repayment of all its debt to the IMF.8
+11. Law No. 25.561 of 6 January 2002 repealed the fixed exchange rate regime and declared a state of social, economic, administrative, financial and foreign-exchange emergency, to deal with which it delegated extraordinary powers to the Executive.4 Moreover, the foreign currency adjustment clauses and indexation clauses in contracts governed by public law were annulled.
+Prices and tariffs were established in pesos at the exchange rate of Arg\$1 to the US dollar, and the Executive was authorized to renegotiate these contracts.

+12. In February 2002, the maturity of time deposits was extended (measure known as corralón) and bank deposits and assets were converted into pesos at asymmetric rates of Arg\$1 to the US dollar for assets and Arg\$1.4 for liabilities.5 This measure gave rise to a series of legal actions (amparos) brought by depositors demanding compensation from the banks for the losses incurred as a result of pesoization.
+The IMF estimates that the injunctions granted in these cases cost the banks a total of Arg\$8.8 billion between February 2002 and mid-2005.6 These losses came in addition to those resulting from the asymmetric pesoization process.7

+13. In January 2003, the IMF approved a temporary eight-month stand-by agreement for Argentina equivalent to US\$2.98 billion.8 In September 2003, the IMF approved a new, three-year

-1 The complete and up-to-date text of the Decree is available at: http://infoleg.mecon.gov.ar/infolegInternet/anexos/70000-74999/70355/texact.htm.
+1 The complete and up-to-date text of the Decree is available at: http://infoleg.mecon.gov.ar/ infolegInternet/anexos/70000-74999/70355/texact.htm.